Updated On : October 10, 2022

 Illustrations

-(a) The question is, whether a given document is the will of A. The state of A’s property and of his family at the date of the alleged will may be relevant facts.
+(a) The question is whether a given document is the will of A. The state of A’s property and family at the alleged date will be relevant facts.

-(b) A sues B for a libel imputing disgraceful conduct to A; B affirms that the matter alleged to be libelous is true.
+(b) A sues B for libel imputing disgraceful conduct to A; B affirms that the matter alleged libellous is true.

 6. Things said or done by conspirators in reference to common design.